andrewheiss/SublimeKnitr/README.md

 Alternatively, you can force the build system to open the resulting `.md` file in the default program for Markdown files by changing the `"cmd":` line in `knitr-Markdown.sublime-build` to:

 		"cmd": [ "Rscript -e \"library(knitr); knit('$file_name')\"; open $file_base_name.md" ],

+## Unicode and other encoding issues

+Working with non-ASCII characters in plots is a little tricky because of how LaTeX and R differently support Unicode.
+Here's are some general guidelines for fixing character encoding issues:

+1. Add `LANG=en_US.UTF-8` to `~/.Renviron` (create this file if needed).
+This will ensure that R runs with Unicode support whenver it opens.
+2. Add a separate chunk near the beginning of your document with this: `pdf.options(encoding = '<encoding>')`, where `encoding` is any of those listed in the output of this command: `list.files(system.file('enc', package = 'grDevices'))`.
+Choose an encoding that encompasses all the characters you're using in your plots.
+3. If using `.Rnw` and LaTeX, ensure that `\usepackage[utf8]{inputenc}` is in your preamble.

 ## Roadmap and wish list